metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_scrape_config_v1alpha1_manifest.md

 Optional:

 - `allow_stale` (Boolean) Allow stale Consul results (see https://www.consul.io/api/features/consistency.html).
-Will reduce load on Consul.If unset, Prometheus uses its default value.
+Will reduce load on Consul.
+If unset, Prometheus uses its default value.
 - `authorization` (Attributes) Authorization header configuration to authenticate against the Consul Server. (see [below for nested schema](#nestedatt--spec--consul_sd_configs--authorization))
-- `basic_auth` (Attributes) BasicAuth information to authenticate against the Consul Server.More info: https://prometheus.io/docs/operating/configuration/#endpoints (see [below for nested schema](#nestedatt--spec--consul_sd_configs--basic_auth))
+- `basic_auth` (Attributes) BasicAuth information to authenticate against the Consul Server.
+More info: https://prometheus.io/docs/operating/configuration/#endpoints (see [below for nested schema](#nestedatt--spec--consul_sd_configs--basic_auth))
 - `datacenter` (String) Consul Datacenter name, if not provided it will use the local Consul Agent Datacenter.
-- `enable_http2` (Boolean) Whether to enable HTTP2.If unset, Prometheus uses its default value.
+- `enable_http2` (Boolean) Whether to enable HTTP2.
+If unset, Prometheus uses its default value.
-- `follow_redirects` (Boolean) Configure whether HTTP requests follow HTTP 3xx redirects.If unset, Prometheus uses its default value.
+- `follow_redirects` (Boolean) Configure whether HTTP requests follow HTTP 3xx redirects.
+If unset, Prometheus uses its default value.
 - `namespace` (String) Namespaces are only supported in Consul Enterprise.
-- `no_proxy` (String) 'noProxy' is a comma-separated string that can contain IPs, CIDR notation, domain namesthat should be excluded from proxying.
-IP and domain names cancontain port numbers.It requires Prometheus >= v2.43.0.
+- `no_proxy` (String) 'noProxy' is a comma-separated string that can contain IPs, CIDR notation, domain names that should be excluded from proxying.
+IP and domain names can contain port numbers.
+It requires Prometheus >= v2.43.0 or Alertmanager >= 0.25.0.
 - `node_meta` (Map of String) Node metadata key/value pairs to filter nodes for a given service.
 - `oauth2` (Attributes) Optional OAuth 2.0 configuration. (see [below for nested schema](#nestedatt--spec--consul_sd_configs--oauth2))
 - `partition` (String) Admin Partitions are only supported in Consul Enterprise.
-- `proxy_connect_header` (Map of String) ProxyConnectHeader optionally specifies headers to send toproxies during CONNECT requests.It requires Prometheus >= v2.43.0.
+- `proxy_connect_header` (Map of String) ProxyConnectHeader optionally specifies headers to send to proxies during CONNECT requests.
+It requires Prometheus >= v2.43.0 or Alertmanager >= 0.25.0.
-- `proxy_from_environment` (Boolean) Whether to use the proxy configuration defined by environment variables (HTTP_PROXY, HTTPS_PROXY, and NO_PROXY).If unset, Prometheus uses its default value.It requires Prometheus >= v2.43.0.
+- `proxy_from_environment` (Boolean) Whether to use the proxy configuration defined by environment variables (HTTP_PROXY, HTTPS_PROXY, and NO_PROXY).
+It requires Prometheus >= v2.43.0 or Alertmanager >= 0.25.0.
 - `proxy_url` (String) 'proxyURL' defines the HTTP proxy server to use.
-- `refresh_interval` (String) The time after which the provided names are refreshed.On large setup it might be a good idea to increase this value because the catalog will change all the time.If unset, Prometheus uses its default value.
+- `refresh_interval` (String) The time after which the provided names are refreshed.
+On large setup it might be a good idea to increase this value because the catalog will change all the time.
+If unset, Prometheus uses its default value.
 - `scheme` (String) HTTP Scheme default 'http'
 - `services` (List of String) A list of services for which targets are retrieved.
 If omitted, all services are scraped.
-- `tag_separator` (String) The string by which Consul tags are joined into the tag label.If unset, Prometheus uses its default value.
+- `tag_separator` (String) The string by which Consul tags are joined into the tag label.
+If unset, Prometheus uses its default value.
 - `tags` (List of String) An optional list of tags used to filter nodes for a given service.
 Services must contain all tags in the list.
 - `tls_config` (Attributes) TLS Config (see [below for nested schema](#nestedatt--spec--consul_sd_configs--tls_config))
 - `token_ref` (Attributes) Consul ACL TokenRef, if not provided it will use the ACL from the local Consul Agent. (see [below for nested schema](#nestedatt--spec--consul_sd_configs--token_ref))